 Is a Wedding DJ more expensive than a mobile disco?

-For myself, this is not the case.
 My price for a Wedding Reception is the same as for a birthday party, corporate event or any other function.
 Where prices will differ is based on set up and location.
 For a Wedding you will probably want a little bit more than a quick five minute telephone call and a couple of lights so all my prices reflect and incorporate meetings, travel and the set-up that you require and that is where you may find a difference in my prices.

 I never charge for a product you are undecided about as these can be added on later rather than you agreeing to something you later change your mind on.

 With me, you are booking a professional Wedding and Event DJ, who not only has an exceptional knowledge of music but is trained in presenting - not only for radio or television but confident to know how to address a room full of people - clearly.